Operation Sportpalast

 The operation was the first big German attack on the Arctic convoys to and from the Soviet Union and used warships that had been transferred to occupied Norway in early 1942.
 Tirpitz and her escorts sailed on 6 March.
-The Allies learned of this from decoded German radio signals, and the British Home Fleet attempted to locate and destroy the German force.
-This intelligence was also used to re-route the convoys to evade Tirpitz.
-The British located the German battleship on the morning of 9 March, by which time she was returning to Norway.
+The Allies learned of this from decoded German radio signals and the British Home Fleet attempted to destroy the German force.
+This intelligence was also used to divert the convoys to evade Tirpitz.
+The British found the German battleship on the morning of 9 March, by which time she was returning to Norway.
 An attack against Tirpitz by torpedo bombers flying from the aircraft carrier failed and two British aircraft were shot down.
 The German ships returned to their base on 13 March.

-The British were disappointed with their failure to damage or sink Tirpitz.
-This was attributed to shortcomings with the aircraft and tactics used.
-They believed that the battleship posed a significant threat to the convoys, leading to strong escorts being assigned to them.
-The German Navy was chastened by how close Tirpitz came to disaster and decided to be more cautious.
+The British were disappointed with their failure against Tirpitz, that was attributed to shortcomings with the aircraft and tactics used.
+They believed that the battleship posed a significant threat to the convoys and powerful escort forces were assigned to them.
+The Kriegsmarine was chastened by how close Tirpitz came to disaster and became much more cautious.
 The battleship was only dispatched against Convoy PQ 17 in June 1942 and was recalled before attacking it.
-She was subjected to many attacks at her anchorages in Norway and finally sunk in November 1944.
+She was subjected to many attacks at her anchorages in Norway and sunk in November 1944.

 Background

 Before the outbreak of the Second World War the Kriegsmarine (German Navy) developed plans to attack Allied merchant shipping in the event of war.
-The commander of the navy, Grand Admiral Erich Raeder, believed that battleships and cruisers were a key part of this strategy.
-As a result, the s and s that were constructed in the late 1930s and early 1940s were designed to be capable of making long-distance anti-shipping raids into the Atlantic Ocean. was the second of the two Bismarck-class vessels and was launched in April 1939 and commissioned on 25 February 1941.
+The commander of the navy, Grand Admiral Erich Raeder, believed that battleships and cruisers were to be used in this strategy. s and s that were constructed in the late 1930s and early 1940s were designed to be capable of making long-distance anti-shipping raids into the Atlantic Ocean. was the second of the two Bismarck-class vessels and was launched in April 1939 and commissioned on 25 February 1941.